MovieLabs/OMC/Docs/Overview/Schema Structure.md

 # JSON Schema Overview
 OMC is written in RDF, which provides a useful degree of formality, especially for relationships and complex classes.
 JSON, of course, can also be used for data modelling, but it has different mechanics for classes, properties, and types, and less emphasis on relationships than RDF.

 The JSON schema retains the vocabulary, concepts, and top-level structures of the RDF, although some changes are necessary to support expressing the details of the concepts in JSON.
-In particular, the JSON schema provides standard mechanisms for relationships (in the RDF sense) and complex classes.
+In particular, the JSON schema provides mechanisms for encoding relationships (in the RDF sense) and complex classes.

 ## Key Concepts
 There are three pervasive concepts in the JSON schema: